alanyukeroo/mini-microservices/README.md

 # Mini Microservices

-a mini example of how Microservices are worked. build with React & NodeJS
+a mini example of how Microservices are work. build with React & NodeJS

 ## API Reference (will update soon)